Domaneni/custom-error-messages-for-gravityforms/readme.txt

 2. **Search** for "Custom Error Messages for GravityForms"
 3. **Activate** Custom Error Messages from your Plugins page

+== Documentation ==

+= How to use form global settings =

+In the settings of each form, you will find the **Custom Error Message** section.
+Here you can enable them for the entire form and set the default messages to be used for supported fields.

+= How to use form field settings =

+Use this option if you need to set a custom error message only for a specific field or to override the default message.
+Go to the **Advanced** Field Settings tab and you will find the **Allow custom error messages** checkbox.
+Once enabled, you can set a custom message for this field.

 == Frequently Asked Questions ==

 = Do I need Gravity Forms plugin? =